GavinHuttley/tib/source/seqcomp/statistics.rst

 .. index:: statistical distribution

 Let's start by defining a distribution.
 In statistics, we use the term distribution to describe the occurrence of a random variable.
 Say we were measuring plant height for a particular species.
-Plant height will be a "continuously distributed" random variable -- meaning heights can assume an infinite number of values.
-If we were to plot those heights along an x-axis, then as we continue to obtain new data points we would wind up with having to place points on top of each other.
+Plant height will be a "continuously distributed" random variable -- meaning heights can assume an infinite number of values [#]_.
+If we were to plot those heights along an |xaxis|, then as we continue to obtain new data points we would wind up with having to place points on top of each other.
 If we continued to do this sampling and plotting we would see a shape emerge (e.g. :ref:`Distribution of plant heights <plant_heights>`).
 This shape can be thought of as the distribution of the *plant height random variable*.
 In this hypothetical example, we have obtained our distribution from the data itself.

+.. [#] The values will obviously be bounded, i.e. cannot be negative.

 In bioinformatics, if we're lucky, the random variable of interest belongs to a known distribution that is described by a mathematical function.
 That function specifies the probability of observing any specific value.
 Examples include the Normal (or Gaussian) distribution, Gamma distribution and, of particular use to the task of understanding |pvalues|, the uniform distribution.